 There are times when malware authors will use an IP address instead of a fully qualified domain name to host malware.
 Malware authors might use IP addresses that bypass DNS lookups when creating a threat.
-For instance, one of your users might receive a phishing email with a URL that has an IP address in it, for example, http://x.x.x.x/malware.exe while they're not in your office and protected by your firewalls.
+For example, one of your users might receive a phishing email with a URL that has an IP address in it, for example, http://x.x.x.x/malware.exe while they're not in your office and protected by your firewalls.
 Or, a user may go home, insert an infected USB stick into their computer to look at their children's homework, and execute malware that contacts http://x.x.x.x:3000/malicious/bad.exe.

 Normally, malware authors use domain names and not IP addresses.
 There's a good reason for that: IP addresses that host malware are quickly blocked or taken down by the ISP that owns them, but a domain name can always resolve to a new IP address.
 There are, however, exceptions where Umbrella needs to block IPs.
 Some IP addresses are simply known to be bad.
 Other IP addresses may host valid content on non-HTTP ports, while the web ports host malicious content.
 The inverse is also true: IP addresses can host legitimate HTTP websites but also host malicious command and control hosts on a non-standard port.
 Umbrella's IP Layer Enforcement functionality handles all of these scenarios.

 Note: IP Layer Enforcement is only available for IPv4.

-IP Layer Enforcement requires that version 2.0.1 (or above) of the Umbrella roaming client version 2.0.1 or above (macOS or Windows) be available to your organization before the feature can be enabled, both for Mac and Windows.
+IP Layer Enforcement requires that Anyconnect version 4.8.03052 or above (Windows only) or the Umbrella roaming client version 2.0.1 or above (macOS or Windows) be available to your organization before the feature can be enabled.
 If Umbrella roaming clients are not automatically upgrading to this version, they may be offline or the installation may be broken.

 - Compatible versions of Windows: 7, 8, 8.1 and 10